-Another word for privilege in the context of this message is special honour.
-David understood that it is a privilege, a special honour, to give to God.
-He knew that when a man gives to God it doesn’t make God richer, wealthier or better.
-He said earlier in verses 11 and 12 of 1 Chron 29, “Yours, O LORD, is the greatness, the power, the glory, the victory, and the majesty.
-Everything in the heavens and on earth is yours, O LORD, and this is your kingdom.
-We adore you as the one who is over all things.
-Riches and honor come from you alone, for you rule over everything.
-Power and might are in your hand, and it is at your discretion that people are made great and given strength” (NLT).
+Another word for privilege in the context of this message is a special honour.
+David understood that it was a privilege, a special honour, for him to give to God.
+He knew that when a man gave to God it wouldn’t make God richer, wealthier, or better.
+He said in 1 Chronicles 29:11-12, “Yours, O LORD, is the greatness, the power and the glory, the victory and the majesty; for all that is in heaven and in earth is Yours; Yours is the kingdom, O LORD, and You are exalted as head over all.
+Both riches and honor come from You, and You reign over all.
+In Your hand is power and might; in Your hand it is to make great and to give strength to all” (NKJV).

-So David believed that it was unwise to be stingy towards God who is the owner of what is in our possession.
-He owns everything; He has only given it to you to hold in trust for Him without denying you the privilege of enjoying it, after all, the ox that treads the corn should not be kept from eating as it treads (Deut 25:4).
+So David believed that it was unwise to be stingy towards God, the owner of everything.
+What you have, He has only given it to you to hold in trust for Him without denying you the privilege of enjoying it.
+After all, the ox that treads the corn should not be kept from eating as it treads (Deuteronomy 25:4).
 But the fact remains that God owns everything on earth.

 Abraham was ready to sacrifice Isaac, his beloved son, because he knew that though God gave Isaac to him, the child was still God’s possession.
 Can God ask you back what He gave to you?
 How willingly can you give back to God what He has given you?
-And for fearing God and not withholding Isaac from Him, see what God did for Abraham: “This is what the LORD says: Because you have obeyed me and have not withheld even your beloved son, I swear by my own self that I will bless you richly.
-I will multiply your descendants into countless millions, like the stars of the sky and the sand on the seashore.
-They will conquer their enemies, and through your descendants, all the nations of the earth will be blessed — all because you have obeyed me” (Gen 22:15-19 NLT).
+And for fearing God and not withholding Isaac from Him, see what God did for Abraham: “Then the Angel of the LORD called to Abraham a second time out of heaven, and said: ‘By Myself I have sworn, says the LORD, because you have done this thing, and have not withheld your son, your only son — blessing I will bless you, and multiplying I will multiply your descendants as the stars of the heaven and as the sand which is on the seashore; and your descendants shall possess the gate of their enemies.
+In your seed all the nations of the earth shall be blessed, because you have obeyed My voice.’
+So Abraham returned to his young men, and they rose and went together to Beersheba; and Abraham dwelt at Beersheba” (Genesis 22:15-19 NKJV).

-Did you see that?
 God enlarged the covenant He had earlier made with him.
 Those who’re stingy towards God cheat themselves; they rob themselves of the blessing that would have followed.
-Prov 11:24-25 says, “There is one who scatters, yet increases more; and there is one who withholds more than is right, but it leads to poverty.
+Proverbs 11:24-25 says, “There is one who scatters, yet increases more; and there is one who withholds more than is right, but it leads to poverty.
 The generous soul will be made rich, and he who waters will also be watered himself” (NKJV).
-Jesus said in Luke 12:21, “Yes, a person is a fool to store up earthly wealth but not have a rich relationship with God” (NLT).
+Jesus said in Luke 12:21 that a person who stored up earthly wealth but did not have a rich relationship with God was a fool.

 Generous and joyful giving by David and the people

-In our introductory text (1Chron 29:13-14), David considered the glorious name of God and regarded himself and his people unworthy or unqualified to give to God ordinarily, if not that God had just given them the privilege to do so.
-“O our God, we thank you and praise your glorious name!
-But who am I, and who are my people, that we could give anything to you?
-Everything we have has come from you, and we give you only what you have already given us!”
-(1 Chron 29:13-14 NLT) That means you should seize any opportunity to give to God and stop grumbling.
+In our introductory text, 1 Chronicles 29:13-14, David considered the glorious name of God and regarded himself and his people unworthy or unqualified to give to God ordinarily, if not that God had just given them the privilege to do so.
+In other words, they should seize any opportunity to give to God and stop grumbling.

 But David didn’t stop at this, as we’ve seen.
-Because of his devotion to the Temple of his God, he gave all of his private treasures of gold and silver to help in the construction of the Temple, and challenged the people to follow his example which they did.
-1 Chron 29:6-9 says, “Then the family leaders, the leaders of the tribes of Israel, the generals and captains of the army, and the king’s administrative officers all gave willingly.
-For the construction of the Temple of God, they gave almost 188 tons of gold, 10,000 gold coins, about 375 tons of silver, about 675 tons of bronze, and about 3,750 tons of iron.
-They also contributed numerous precious stones, which were deposited in the treasury of the house of the LORD under the care of Jehiel, a descendant of Gershon.
-The people rejoiced over the offerings, for they had given freely and wholeheartedly to the LORD, and King David was filled with joy” (NLT).
-What a generous giving!
+Because of his devotion to the Temple of his God, he gave all of his private treasures of gold and silver to help in the construction of the Temple and challenged the people to follow his example which they did.
+1 Chronicles 29:6-9 says, “Then the leaders of the fathers’ houses, leaders of the tribes of Israel, the captains of thousands and of hundreds, with the officers over the king’s work, offered willingly.
+They gave for the work of the house of God five thousand talents and ten thousand darics of gold, ten thousand talents of silver, eighteen thousand talents of bronze, and one hundred thousand talents of iron.
+And whoever had precious stones gave them to the treasury of the house of the LORD, into the hand of Jehiel the Gershonite.
+Then the people rejoiced, for they had offered willingly, because with a loyal heart they had offered willingly to the LORD; and King David also rejoiced greatly” (NKJV).
+What generous giving!

-Among other questions, Samuel, in 1 Sam 12:3, asked the Israelites, “whom have I defrauded?”
-(ASV) So that he could restore it to them.
+Among other questions, Samuel, in 1 Samuel 12:3, asked the Israelites, “Whom have I defrauded?”
+(ASV).
+So that he could restore it to them.
 The people answered, “Thou hast not defrauded us” (verse 4 ASV).